The Definitive Electric Bike Troubleshooting Guide

 Check the Battery

-It may be time for some e-bike battery maintenance.
-Failure to start is the most common problem related to e-bikes, but the issue is usually as simple as a dead battery.
+It may be time for some battery maintenance.
+Failure to start is one of the most common electric bike problems, but the issue is usually as simple as a dead electric bicycle battery.
 If your motor isn’t functioning as it should, ensure that your battery has a charge.
 If you haven’t charged it in a while, let the battery sit in its charger for about eight hours, and then try again.

 If you can confirm that the battery is fully charged but the motor still won’t start, keep reading for more tips in our electric bike troubleshooting guide.